RealTrippR/CodeLineCounter/README.md

 # Code Line Counter

-A simple C-based utility to count the number of lines of code in the files within a directory and it's subdirectories.
+A simple C-based utility to count the number of lines of code within a directory and it's subdirectories.

 To use, set the SEARCH_PATH and INFO_PATH to valid filepaths.
 Attached below are instructions on how to create a .info file.